Alex7722/macro_AA/EER_Paper/scopus_data/cleaning_scopus_data.md

 This script aims at cleaning scopus data.
 The input is a .txt with articles metadata and their references extracted from scopus.
 It aims at producing a data.frame that we will merge with WoS data.

-> WARNING: This script still needs a lot of cleaning

 # 2 Loading packages, paths and data